ophub/amlogic-s9xxx-armbian/README.md

 - ### More Usage Instructions

-To update all service scripts in the local system to the latest version, you can log in to the Armbian system → Enter the command:
+To update all service scripts in the system to the latest version, log in to the Armbian system and enter the command:

 ```shell
 armbian-sync
 ```

-In the use of Armbian, some common problems that may be encountered can be found in [documents](documents)
+For common issues and their solutions when using Armbian, see [documents](documents).

 ## Local Packaging

 1. Clone the repository to local `git clone --depth 1 https://github.com/ophub/amlogic-s9xxx-armbian.git`

-2. Install the necessary software packages (for Ubuntu 24.04)
+2. Install the necessary software packages (using Ubuntu 24.04 as an example)

-Enter the `~/amlogic-s9xxx-armbian` root directory, and then run the installation command:
+Enter the `~/amlogic-s9xxx-armbian` root directory, then run the installation command:

 ```shell
 sudo apt-get update -y